mannanshukla/mannanshukla.github.io/resume.md

 hand -->
 ### <span>President and Founder/RHS Hackathon Club</span> <span>2019 - Present</span>

 Organization at Robbinsville High School that competes in Hackathons, competitions where participants are tasked with creating a software solution to a given problem within an allotted timeframe.
 Participants are then judged and awarded prizes for their creations.
+Currently creating a hyperlocal weather forecasting platform utilizing sensor data from embedded weather stations.

 As President I: